getsentry/sentry-docs/src/collections/_documentation/platforms/python/django.md

 ## Reporting other status codes

-In some situations it might make sense to report 404s and other errors besides 500 to Sentry.
+In some situations it might make sense to report `404 Not Found` and other errors besides uncaught exceptions (`500 Internal Server Error`) to Sentry.
 This can be achieved by writing your own Django view for those status codes.
 For example:

 ```python